isaacus-dev/semchunk/README.md

 # setting `processes` to a number greater than 1.
 assert chunker([text], processes = 2) == [['The quick brown fox', 'jumps over the', 'lazy dog.']]

-# You can also pass a `offsets` argument to return the offsets of chunks, as well as an `overlap`
+# You can also pass an `offsets` argument to return the offsets of chunks, as well as an `overlap`
 # argument to overlap chunks by a ratio (if < 1) or an absolute number of tokens (if >= 1).
 chunks, offsets = chunker(text, offsets = True, overlap = 0.5)
 ```